College Factual by our College Data Analytics Team

 Journalism is above average in terms of popularity with it being the #69 most popular degree program in the country.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual reviewed 5 schools in Massachusetts to determine which ones were the best for degree seekers in the field of journalism.
-When you put them all together, these colleges and universities awarded 491 degrees in journalism during the 2020-2021 academic year.
+Combined, these schools handed out 480 degrees in journalism to qualified students.

 Jump to one of the following sections: * Degree-Level Rankings